HomeBUSINESSWhich States Have Medical Bonds After MBBS? Complete List

 i.
 Candidates who chose not to take any stipend during post-graduation (such candidates shall furnish an affidavit stating the same),

 ii.
-If the government/DHS fail to issue any order for the candidate’s mandatory field posting within 1 month of the declaration of PG results.
+If the government/DHS fails to issue any order for the candidate’s mandatory field posting within 1 month of the declaration of PG results.

 4. HARYANA

 After continuous and rigorous protests by the medical students of Haryana, the State Government finally amended the bond service policy by Notification No. 16/17/2019-6HBIV, dated 21st December 2022.
-The notification is aimed to incentivize doctors to opt for Government Service after completion of an MBBS Degree Course from Government/Government Aided Medical Colleges in the state of Haryana.
-The Government of Haryana also aims to provide affordable, quality medical care to the public and bridge the gap between demand and supply of medical professionals and incentivize the doctors graduating from Government/Government Aided Medical Colleges in the state of Haryana to serve the state for further scaling up and strengthening overall health facilities in the state of Haryana.
+The notification is aimed at incentivizing doctors to opt for Government Service after completion of an MBBS Degree Course from Government/Government Aided Medical Colleges in the state of Haryana.
+The Government of Haryana also aims to provide affordable, quality medical care to the public bridge the gap between demand and supply of medical professionals, and incentivize the doctors graduating from Government/Government Aided Medical Colleges in the state of Haryana to serve the state for further scaling up and strengthening overall health facilities in the state of Haryana.

 The total duration of the bond shall be 5 years starting from completion of the MBBS course.
 The bond amount for males graduating from Government Medical Colleges and Government Aided Medical Colleges has been reduced to Rs.
 25,77,090/- and Rs.
 21,90,000/- respectively.
 Similarly, the bond amount for females graduating from Government Medical Colleges and Government Aided Medical Colleges has been reduced to Rs.
 23,19,381/- and Rs.
 19,71,000/- respectively.